yannbellot/free-framer-components/README.md

 Create graphic objects enriched with fine random variations on [Framer](https://www.framer.com), without coding.

-To use Figleaf, go to [the Figleaf package page on framer.com](https://packages.framer.com/package/yann-bellot/figleaf) and click on *Open in Framer*.
+To use Figleaf, go to [the project in framer.com Showcase](https://www.framer.com/showcase/) and click on *Duplicate in Framer*.

 ## Overview

-Figleaf allows you to create textures, frames and shapes enriched with fine random variations in order to find in the design a formal richness close to that of nature.
-Create Perlin cloud with RGBA effects.
+Figleaf allows you to create shapes enriched with fine random variations in order to find in the design a formal richness close to that of nature.

 [→ View the manifest and the documentation in Medium](https://yannbellot.medium.com/figleaf-for-framer-1c53992f70c4)

-## Color feature list
-* Create a simple frame with a random variation of the background colour
-* Choose a plain or gradient background

-### Adjust random variations of color
-* Hue random level adjustment
-* Saturation random level adjustment
-* Lightness random level adjustment

-## Choose a backgroud gradient
-* Choose linear or radial gradient
-* Adjust the orientation of the linear gradient
-* Adjust stop colors of gradient
-* Adjust hue random level
-* Adjust saturation random level
-* Adjust lightness random level

-## Shape feature list
+## Shapes feature list

 ### Rectangular shape
 * Adjust width
 * Adjust height
 * Activate or deactivate border
 * Adjust border color and size
-* Activate or deactivate background gradient
-* Activate or deactivate background image
+* Choose fill type : color, gradient or Perlin

 ### Circular shape
 * Diameter adjustment
 * Activate or deactivate border
 * Border color and size adjustment
-* Activate or deactivate background gradient
-* Activate or deactivate background image
+* Choose fill type : color, gradient or Perlin

 ### Random shape transformation
 * Adjust the level of random dimension in with and height for rectangle and diameter for circle
 * Adjust the level of random distortion
 * Disable random transformation of segments (top, right, bottom, left) for rectangle
-* Morphing animation loop

 ### Adjust random variations of fill color
+* Choose color
 * Hue random level adjustment
 * Saturation random level adjustment
 * Lightness random level adjustment
-* Morphing animation loop

-### Choose a backgroud gradient
+### Adjust random of gradient
 * Choose linear or radial gradient
-* Adjust stop colors of gradient
+* Choose stop colors of gradient
 * Adjust hue random level
 * Adjust saturation random level
 * Adjust lightness random level
 * Adjust gradient distribution and orientation
-* Morphing animation loop

-### Choose a backgroud image
-* Image file (gif, png, jpeg) choice

 ### Adjust random variations of border color
 * Adjust hue random level
 * Adjust saturation random level
 * Adjust lightness random level
 * Morphing animation loop

-## Texture feature list

-### Texture with lines
-* Adjust texture width
-* Adjust texture height
-* Adjust gap between lines
-* Adjust the random gap between lines
-* Adjust the thickness and color of the lines
-* Adjust the random level of line thickness
-* Adjust hue random level
-* Adjust saturation random level
-* Adjust lightness random level

-### Texture with images
-* Choose images file (png, jpeg, jpg, gif)
-* Adjust images scale
-* Adjust the random scale of images
-* Adjust images rotation
-* Adjust random variations in image rotation
-* Adjust the horizontal gap between images
-* Adjust the horizontal random gap between images
-* Adjust the vertical gap between images
-* Adjust the vertical random gap between images

 ## Perlin feature list